 Wants Versus Needs in a Changing World

-OverviewStudents visit Herbert Hoover National Historic Site and tour the tiny Birthplace Cottage.
-Students make a list of the Hoover’s material possessions and compare the family’s wants and needs with their own.
+As they visit Herbert Hoover's tiny birthplace, students make a list of the Hoover’s material possessions and compare the family’s wants and needs with their own.

 Students will be able to: